-- Provision of assurance services by the Company’s external auditors and pre-approval process;
+- Provision of other assurance services by the Company’s external auditors;

-- Hiring of staff from the external audit firm.
+- The hiring of staff from the external audit firm; and

-The Audit and Risk Committee shall only recommend to the Board an external audit firm to be auditor if that firm:
+The Audit and Risk Committee shall only recommend to the Board an external audit firm if that firm:

 - would be regarded by a reasonable investor with full knowledge of all relevant facts and circumstances as capable of exercising objective and impartial judgement on all issues encompassed within the auditor’s engagement;